aminomancer/uc.css.js/README.md

 11. Save `boot.jsm` and exit.
 12. That's it!
 The scripts that are in your main profile folder should now run in browser toolbox windows, even though they're not in the `chrome_debugger_profile` folder.
 Make sure you download the [Browser Toolbox Stylesheet Loader](#browser-toolbox-stylesheet-loader) so stylesheets will be loaded too.

+Having done this, make sure your `chrome_debugger_profile` folders do not have `chrome` folders within them, as they will confuse the stylesheet loader.
+It will think you have special stylesheets for the toolbox and therefore skip loading your main profile stylesheets into the toolbox.
+If you ever see styles failing to apply in the toolbox, delete your `chrome_debugger_profile` folder.
 </details>

 ### **Script conventions:**